R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

 !!! note
    Some crosshairs completely ignore the `"base_spread"` setting, and will always use a specific spread.
-   Some crosshairs do not disappear when aiming down sights.
+   Some crosshairs don't disappear when aiming down sights.

 ## Examples